Ghana Minute.

 Nick Opoku

-Lawyer and policy consultant who comments on Ghana's cocoa sector regulation and legal obligations to international financial institutions.
+Lawyer and policy consultant appearing in coverage of Ghana's cocoa sector regulation and compensation to farmers.

 In coverage